Ria12104/Ria12104/README.md

 # Hi, I'm Ria 👋

-Computer Science student @ Manipal University Jaipur Diploma in CS @ Niagara College Canada 🍁
+Computer Science student @ Manipal University Jaipur

 ## About me
 I'm a CS student with hands-on experience in software development and a background in project leadership.
-I studied in Canada 🇨🇦 before returning to continue my degree in India 🇮🇳.

 Currently refreshing my skills in C# and Python and working on new projects.
 Interested in cybersecurity, data engineering and ML.